 I was not in rush to repair my AirPods, so was waiting for a good deal.
 Those, who search – find.
 The guy was selling exactly what I needed for as much as 40$.
-I asked him a story behind this AirPods, and he replied that he found it on the street.
+I asked him the story behind these AirPods, and he replied that he found it on the street.
 Believe it or not… but I went for it.
 The only thing we agreed about, is that I will pay money at the post office after checking the goods (money return service).

-Here is short check list when you buy used AirPods:
+Here is short checklist when you buy used AirPods:

-- Make sure you buy ORIGINAL AirPods… not a Chinese copy (should be stated in ad description, double check with a seller)
+- Make sure you buy ORIGINAL AirPods… not a Chinese copy (should be stated in ad description, double-check with a seller)